Carter Kieboom Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is first in MLB with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff is second in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins have a 4.21 team ERA that ranks 17th among all league pitching staffs.
+- The Marlins have a 4.19 team ERA that ranks 16th among all MLB pitching staffs.

-- Marlins pitchers combine to allow 155 total home runs at a clip of 1.2 per game (to rank 13th in baseball).
+- The Marlins rank 13th in baseball in home runs surrendered (158 total, 1.2 per game).

+- Chargois (2-0) gets the starting nod for the Marlins, his second of the season.

 © 2023 Data Skrive.
 All rights reserved.